JaehongCS20/TensorRT-LLM/README.md

 make -C docker release_build
 ./run_docker.sh
 ```
-4. Modify the code and build TensorRT-LLM form local code
+4. Build your TensorRT-LLM model

 We used GPT for the example.
 ```bash